 Parking Lot Camping (big box stores, truck stops, casinos, etc.) Free.

 It ain’t the most glamorous, but occasionally camping in a parking lot is a reality of vanlife.
 We often find ourselves in a big box store parking lot for the night if we’re spending time in a town or city to scope out the area or run errands.
 And since big box stores and truck stops tend to be right off the highway, they also make convenient stopovers between long travel days.

 What big box stores allow you to sleep in their parking lots?
-Most Walmarts allow overnight parking, and you might even find yourself surrounded by a throng of other vans and RVs while you’re sleeping.
+Many Walmarts allow overnight parking, and you might even find yourself surrounded by a throng of other camper vans and RVs while you’re sleeping.
 Other stores that may allow overnight parking: Bass Pro Shops, Cabela’s, Cracker Barrel, some hardware stores and some local grocery stores.

 As far as truck stops, we’ve found Flying J to be particularly van/RV friendly.
 Highway rest areas are also an option for a brief travel stopover.
 And many casinos readily allow you to park overnight, and may even allow you to stay for multiple days.

 But, we always recommend calling ahead and asking before you park overnight at any business.
 Not every location will allow you to camp out in the parking lot, even Walmart.
 Also, some towns have ordinances against overnight parking, meaning that you’re at risk of getting kicked out in the middle of the night.
 It’s always better to ask first than to get dragged out of bed by the police and forced to move at 3 AM.